ji-devs/ji-cloud/documentation/src/frontend/elements-and-stories/checklist.md

   - Set the appropriate Control type (e.g. radios for unions/enums)

   - For now - prefer using HTML directly instead of importing and re-using component functions (makes it easier to copy/paste the HTML for now, due to a bug in the "view source" functionality in Storybook)

+  - Displayable strings should be outside of the render function (or at least outside the return `html`) and prefixed with `STR_`

 Tip: